-Our report is made solely to the members of the Cell as a body in accordance with Section 205 of the Mauritius Companies Act 2001.
-Our audit work has been undertaken so that we might state to the Cell's members those matters we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Cell and the Cell's members as a body, for our audit work, for this report, or for the opinion we have formed.
+Our report is made solely to the member of the Cell as a body in accordance with Section 205 of the Mauritius Companies Act 2001.
+Our audit work has been undertaken so that we might state to the Cell's member those matters we are required to state to it in an auditors' report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Cell and the Cell's member as a body, for our audit work, for this report, or for the opinion we have formed.

-Grant Thornton
+Grant Thomas

-Chartered Accountants
+Grant Thornton Chartered Accountants